deeplearning4j/deeplearning4j/buildinglocally.md

 ### Build Script

-A community-provided script [build-dl4j-stack.sh](https://gist.github.com/crockpotveggies/9948a365c2d45adcf96642db336e7df1) written in bash is available that clones the DL4J stack, builds each repository, and installs them locally to Maven.
+You can use the [build-dl4j-stack.sh](https://github.com/deeplearning4j/deeplearning4j/blob/master/build-dl4j-stack.sh) script from the deeplearning4j repository to build the whole deeplearning4j stack from source: libndj4, ndj4, datavec, deeplearning4j.
+It clones the DL4J stack, builds each repository, and installs them locally to Maven.
 This script will work on both Linux and OS X platforms.

 OK, now read the following section carefully.